AquaCluster: Using Satellite Images And Self-supervised Machine Learning Networks To Detect Water Hidden Under Vegetation: Introduction

+Although \gls{CNN}-based models perform well on semantic segmentation tasks, they typically rely on large amounts of labeled data for training.
+In remote sensing, producing such annotated datasets is particularly challenging due to the cost and effort involved in manually labeling satellite images.
+This means that most \gls{CNN}-based models trained in wetland detection rely on global, national or regional datasets like the CORINE Land Cover inventory~\cite{cover2018copernicus} or the Climate Change Initiative Land Cover project~\cite{cci2017european} that are updated infrequently and do not offer the temporal resolution necessary to accurately map seasonal water areas like wetlands.

+This reliance on supervision not only hinders the performance of the machine learning models but also limits their scalability and broader application.
+It is often hard to retrain those models to adapt them to different conditions, such as other climates or sensors, due to lack of relevant annotated data.
+To address problems like this, researchers have developed alternative training strategies that reduce or eliminate the need for labeled data.
+One promising approach is self-supervised learning, which trains models using tasks that are automatically generated from the input data itself~\cite{rani2023self}.

+Self-supervised learning methods have recently performed strongly in remote sensing applications, including land cover classification and semantic segmentation~\cite{Self-supervisedLearningRemoteSensing}.
+In the context of wetland mapping, a self-supervised model that combines optical and radar data~\cite{pena2023deepaqua} has been developed and used to track water surface changes in multiple sets of wetlands in Scandinavia~\cite{egusphere-2024-3248}.
+However, this model relies on the complementary strengths of both modalities and is not applicable in radar-only settings.
+In many regions, persistent cloud cover or dense vegetation limits the availability of optical data, making radar the only reliable option for consistent wetland monitoring.

+To address the above limitations, we developed AquaCluster, a \gls{CNN}-based self-supervised model that segments wetlands into water and non-water areas using only radar satellite images.
+Our approach builds on the framework introduced in~\cite{Unsupervised}, which combines two complementary self-supervised techniques to improve the model’s ability to separate land and water in noisy radar data.
+To ensure accessibility and efficiency, we used lightweight model architectures and implemented an ensemble version of the model~\cite{sagi2018ensemble} by combining the predictions of multiple models to further boost segmentation accuracy.

+In summary, this paper makes the following key contributions: \begin{itemize} \item We propose AquaCluster, a fully self-supervised machine learning framework for the semantic segmentation of wetlands using only radar satellite imagery, addressing the challenge of detecting water beneath vegetation without relying on labeled data. \item To enhance both accuracy and stability, we introduce an ensemble version of the model that combines predictions from multiple, independently trained networks. \item We demonstrate that our ensemble AquaCluster model outperforms the baseline statistical method Otsu on the same dataset, as well as the optical-based dynamic world model. \end{itemize}

-The paper is structured as follows: In section \ref{sec:problem} we describe the problem field.
-In section \ref{sec:self-supervision} we give a brief overview of self-supervised training algorithms.
-In section \ref{sec:implementation} we provide a detailed description of our method.
-In section \ref{sec:experiments} we detail our experiment setup, and in section \ref{sec:results} we present the results of our experiments.
-In section \ref{sec:related_work} we present other works related to our own, and finally in section \ref{sec:conclusion} we present our conclusions.
+The paper is structured as follows.
+In Section \ref{sec:related_work}, we present other work related to our own.
+In Section \ref{sec:background}, we give a brief overview of the field.
+In Section \ref{sec:method}, we provide a detailed description of our methods.
+In Section \ref{sec:experiments}, we explain our experiment setup and, in Section \ref{sec:results}, we present the results of our experiments.
+Finally, in Section \ref{sec:conclusion}, we present our conclusions.